2023 Most Popular Online Public Health Bachelor's Degree Schools in Florida

 On average, public health graduates from Florida National University - Main Campus take out $42,687 in student loans while working on their Bachelor's Degree.

 Out of the 7 online programs at schools in Florida that were part of this year’s ranking, University of Florida-Online landed the # 5 spot on the list.
-UF Online is a moderately-sized public school located in the medium-sized city of Gainesville.
+UF Online is a medium-sized public school located in the medium-sized city of Gainesville.

 About 85% of the students majoring in public health at the school are women while 15% are male.